dikshya-bhandari/covid-analysis-api/README.md

 3. I used API (ii) to get the report for a specific date.
 The API returned entire metrics of a specific date for all the regions.

 4. I am running /worker.js to run recurrent jobs of calling API (ii) increasing the date by a day everyday.
+I am using node-cron library for this purpose.
 The last fetched dates are maintained in the file utils/currentDate.txt.

 5. I am running /server.js to make the two endpoints /getDatafromDateRange and /getDatafromDate.

 6. The both processes are running in parallel using node pm2 service which is a process manager FOR node.js

+NOTE: I have already fetched data between 2020-02-01 and 2020-09-15 at the time of submission of this assignment.
+The job runs once a day everyday and the data will continue to insert into elasticsearch for the subsequent days after 2020-09-15 using the recurrent jobs

 ## Installation